 Summer is not too early to begin making your holiday greeting cards.
-This is a guide about snowy trees Christmas card.
+This is a page about snowy trees Christmas card.

 Make a Christmas card with a row of Christmas trees against a winter background.
 Use Epsom salt to add some snow to the scene, and finish it off with a suitable mirror word.
 Make a few of these cards and you are ready to spread a message of "peace" to friends and colleagues alike.